AxisCommunications/acap-integration-examples-aws/README.md

-# Axis Communications integrations into Amazon Web Services (AWS)
+# Axis integrations into Amazon Web Services (AWS)

 ## Getting started with the repo